 Downtown OKC Airpark, 1701 S. Western Ave.

 Why We Love It: This weekly event is a great way to experience cycling in a brand new way and get your kids motivated to take an interest in biking.
-The Wheeler Criterium is hosted every Tuesday night through Aug.
-30 and invites the public to watch some of Oklahoma's top cyclists in an exciting race.
-Food trucks are on-site weekly so plan to enjoy dinner while you're there.
-Fowler Toyota sponsors a special Kids Club where yard games, hula hoops and chalkboards are set up for young fans tostay entertained.
+The Wheeler Criterium is hosted every Tuesday night April through September and invites the public to watch some of Oklahoma’s top cyclists in an exciting race.
+Food trucks are on-site weekly so plan to enjoy dinner while you’re there.
+Fowler Toyota sponsors a special Kids Club where yard games, hula hoops and chalkboards are set up for young fans to stay entertained.

 Other popular metro biking trails: